The dawn of nuclear power

 2006 – Louis Martin-Vega became the first Hispanic dean at NC State University.

 The Distinguished Engineering Alumnus Award — 1966-2017 Past Recipients

 2017 Distinguished Alumni

-The College of Engineering at North Carolina State University will bestow the Distinguished Engineering Alumnus Award on three deserving graduates during a ceremony on November 1, 2017.
+The College of Engineering at North Carolina State University bestowed the Distinguished Engineering Alumnus Award on two deserving graduates during a ceremony on November 1, 2017.

 Distinguished Engineering Alumnus Award